This article is the second in a set of two. If you haven’t yet read the first, I recommend starting there.

 The recommendations that emerge from our paid discovery in the previous step make up the first stage of implementation for our clients.

-If we’re hired to implement the Road Map’s action plan, more often than not this set of priority projects plays out over 6-9 months.
+If we’re hired to implement the Road Map’s action plan, more often than not this set of priority projects plays out over six to nine months.
 Typically that implementation involves both foundational work to set up long-term success and lead generation work to jumpstart results.

 7. Flagship implementation